-- (1) Any person desiring to cultivate and handle hemp in Georgia must submit a complete and accurate Hemp Grower License Application online at the Department's website, agr.georgia.gov. - (2) Any person producing or intending to produce hemp must have a valid Hemp Grower License prior to receiving, producing, cultivating, handling, or storing hemp.
+- (1) Any person desiring to cultivate and handle hemp-at any location in Georgia must submit a complete and accurate Hemp Grower License Application online at the Department's website, agr.georgia.gov. - (2) Any person producing or intending to produce hemp must have a valid Hemp Grower License prior to receiving, producing, cultivating, handling, or storing hemp.
 A valid license means that the license has been issued and is unexpired, unsuspended, and unrevoked. - (3) As part of the Hemp Grower License Application, each applicant must submit to the Department the following: - (a) An annual Hemp Grower License fee of \$50.00 per acre cultivated up to a maximum application fee of \$5,000.00; - 1.
 The applicant must provide the maximum total acres of hemp intended to be cultivated in fields during the relevant licensing period. - 2.
-Applicants cultivating hemp in covered growing facilities must identify the maximum number and size, in square footage, of covered growing facilities intended to be used for cultivation during the relevant licensing period. - 3.
+Applicants cultivating hemp in greenhouses or other buildings or structurescovered growing facilities must identify the maximum number and size, in square footage, of greenhouses or other buildings or structurescovered growing facilities intended to be used for cultivation during the relevant licensing period. - 3.
 The license fee will not be prorated for fractions of acres.
 Fractional acreage will be rounded up to the next whole number for fee calculation purposes.